Henley: how to choose and wear this heroic garment

 The henley is an easy-to-master masculine piece.
 It evokes 19th century England and America of the Far West.
 All our advice to make it your own easily.

-The men's locker room is poor.
+The men's wardrobe is poor.

 Double Henley